feel-co/hjem/CONTRIBUTING.md

 contributes to Hjem must be allowed to feel welcome and safe.
 As such, any parties that disrupt the project or engage in negative behaviour will be dealt with swiftly and appropriately.
 You are invited to share any concerns that you have with the projects moderation, be it over public or public spaces.
-T